Nigeria lacks transparency in Excess Crude Account management - IMF – The Sun Nigeria

 The IMF Director further noted, “when oil prices fell, the economy was very hard hit in the last couple of years, and we feel like much better job could have been done, saving enough more in the ECA when oil prices were at $100 and $120 per barrel.”

-The depletion came barely three weeks after the Minister of Finance, Zainab Ahmed, disclosed at the end of a meeting in Kaduna on November 25, 2018, that the balance in the account stood at about $2.319 billion, an indication that a whopping $1.688 billion, representing about 73 per cent o
+The depletion came barely three weeks after the Minister of Finance, Zainab Ahmed, disclosed at the end of a meeting in Kaduna on November 25, 2018, that the balance in the account stood at about $2.319 billion, an indication that a whopping $1.688 billion, representing about 73 per cent of the deposit left the account.

 Leave a Reply